opensafely/documentation/docs/study-def.md

 These will indicate missing / unknown / unrecorded / not applicable values in the source dataset.
 The meaning of these values will depend on the data source, and this should be documented in the [dataset documentation](dataset-intro.md).

+In some instances, 0s will be returned for missing values when there are also numeric values of 0.
+Distinguishing true 0s from missing values can't be done 100% reliably within TPPs data model as, as stated above, the numeric value isn't nullable.
+Possible workarounds for this include:

+1. For values which are normally expected to be associated with comparators (i.e. lab data values) fetch the comparator into a separate column and then, if that column is empty, you can assume that there is no associated value.
+2. For values not associated comparators, a similar result could be achieved using the `date_of()` function to pull the date (even just the year) of the value into a separate column.
+If there is no associated year then you know that it was not a true zero.

 ## Defining the study population